 Hymns/songs used have to be included in the church’s annual return to CCLI so that the song writers get paid.

-Please check with the Director of Music (even if another organist is playing for your service) as not all are covered by CCLI.
+Please check with the organist who is playing for your service.

 Hymns from the Roman Catholic tradition may not be covered by CCLI but may be covered by Calamus.
 Calamus make no charge for inclusion in wedding orders of service provided the appropriate acknowledgement is given, again please consult the Director of Music.